 As much as I wrote about the discomfort and stress I get in Istanbul, I should also mention the comfort zones, the pleasures even if they may be in the midst of the dreaded construction everywhere.
+There are still pleasant sides of Istanbul and you can find them.

 Around the house, we always had a good time; dead-end street, open field in front of the balcony, cats and kittens everywhere, and the comfortable atmosphere were all enjoyable.
 The house cat, Gündüz, is a very pleasant cat and a good photographic model.
 You will meet him in one of Jan’s photographs below.
 The outside cats and their kittens are all taken care of but they don’t enter the house.
 We were bound to see them anywhere, all eight kittens and two mothers, even in the field as Jan captured them under the trees.